VincentMiras/station-meteo/README.md

 ## Possible Improvment

-* The first improvement that could be done is the visual one.
-By having a more stable color chart, the dashborad would have a greater accessibility and lisibility.
-Moreover, some charts aren't relevant.
-An exemple is the radar shape for the position that takes a lot of space for a small variation.
+* The first improvement that could be made is visual.
+A more stable colour palette would make the dashboard more accessible and readable.
+Also, some charts are not relevant.
+An example is the position radar chart, which which takes up a lot of space for a small variation.

-* Then the aggregation of the data on charts is made automatically depending on the time difference between the start and the end.
-But a option could be added to let the user choose the scale of the aggregation that could affect the speed of the loading but will be more relevant for the user as it will be closer to his wish.
+* TThen the aggregation of the data on the charts will be done automatically, depending on the time difference between the start and the end.
+However, an option could be added to allow the user to choose the scale of aggregation.
+This could affect the speed of loading, but will be more relevant to the user as it will be closer to their preference.

-* On the visual sidde again, we could offer a choice for the backgroud map at when it is displayed.
-This is also link to the possibility of implementing a dark mode to the site making it more pleasant and customizable.
+* Again on the visual side, we could offer a choice for the background map when it is displayed.
+This is also linked to the possibility of implementing a dark mode for the site, making it more pleasant and customisable.

+* Some features can also be updated.
+The live view is live when you load it, but isn't updated as new data becomes available, and the same could be done with the sample view if the end date is missing.

+* If this project were for external use, scalability, resilience and high availability would be the priority.
+But in our case, only a small part of the resilience would work.
+In fact, if the machine holding the code, database and services had a critical problem, it could be restarted, but if the physical device was destroyed, nothing would work at all.

 <h1 align="center">
   <img src="https://capsule-render.vercel.app/api?type=waving&color=0:FF5733,100:FFC300&height=115&reversal=true&section=footer"/>